mpyw/cowitter/README.md

 ### Why don't you use namespace?

-I do not use namespace in `TwistOAuth.php`.
-This is because to give priority to the compatibility with [abraham/twitteroauth](https://github.com/abraham/twitteroauth).
+This is because to give priority to the compatibility with previous version of [abraham/twitteroauth](https://github.com/abraham/twitteroauth).
+I believe that the prefix `Twist-` will never collide with any other libraries.

 ### Tweets are already escaped... wtf!?